Engee documentation

 data = engee.run(m);

-Let's build a graph of LED switching delay time (parameter that is passed to delay()).
+Let's plot the delay time for switching the LED (the parameter that is passed to delay()).

 In [ ]: